lukeirwin03/BioI-Genome-Sequence/README.md

   }
 ```

 printDNA(): The printDNA() method will just loop through both of the strands(main and complementary) and print out the index of the strand and its complement.
-There is also a little bit of formatting just to make it look a little nicer.
+There is also a little bit of formatting just to make it look a more comprehensible and partially simulate the structure of DNA.
 ```
   public void printDNA(){
     for(int i = 0; i < strand1.length; i++) // loops through the DNA strands and prints it out in an organized format